 - Delirium tremens

-The Long-Term effects of Alcoholism
+The Long-Term Effects of Alcoholism

 Over the course of several months of abstinence, long-term withdrawal symptoms such as insomnia, cravings, and anxiety will gradually reduce in intensity.
 They may be eased somewhat by medications such as acamprosate and naltrexone, but only continued sobriety and the passage of time will end the long-term detox.
-The medical staff at our Orange County Detox will determine your need for medications and prescribe accordingly.
+The medical staff at our Orange County Detox center will determine your need for medications and prescribe accordingly.